-Pursuant to a pilot program implemented by the State of California that began in 2010 and has been extended through 2018, 4 counties were selected whereby all first-time DUI offenders whose convictions occurred in those counties are required to install the device in all of their vehicles.
-On January 1, 2019, the program will be extended state-wide to include all California counties1.
+Pursuant to a pilot program implemented by the State of California that began in 2011, 4 counties were selected whereby all first-time DUI offenders whose convictions occurred in those counties are required to install the device in all of their vehicles.
+On January 1, 2019, the program was extended state-wide to include all California counties1.

 When the device requests a breath sample while you are driving, you have 6-minutes to pull over to a safe location and blow into the device.
 Otherwise, the engine will shut down.
 While you have the IID, you have unlimited driving privileges.